RUMED 365 - for healthcare professionals in rural areas

 yet recognition and reward for this effort are largely absent.

-RUMED 365 IS AN OPERATIONAL AND STRATEGIC RESPONSE
+RUMED 365 IS AN OPERATIONAL RESPONSE

 Using it simplifies the transfer of professional topics and makes verified information available.